whitelizard/tiip/README.md

 | **ch**   | _channel-record-id_           | -                                                                    | _channel_        | _channel_            | _channel-record-id_           |
 | **sig**  | -                             | -                                                                    | -                | -                    | _data_                        |
 | **pl**   | -                             | -                                                                    | -                | -                    | _data_                        |

-\* In case of older data and/or client hierarchy

 ### Replies on above